jaywink/terms-of-service/terms.md

 * Create an account or post any content if you are not over 13 years of age; and
 * Circumvent or attempt to circumvent any filtering, security measures, rate limits or other features designed to protect the Service, users of the Service, or third parties.

-## App.net's Materials

-We put a lot of effort into creating the Service including, the logo and all designs, text, graphics, pictures, information and other content (excluding your content).
-This property is owned by us or our licensors and it is protected by U.S. and international copyright laws.
-We grant you the right to use it.

-However, unless we expressly state otherwise or as allowed by our Developer Terms of Service, your rights do not include: (i) publicly performing or publicly displaying the Service, (ii) modifying or otherwise making any derivative uses of the Service or any portion thereof; (iii) using any data mining, robots or similar data gathering or extraction methods; (iv) downloading (other than page caching) of any portion of the Service or any information contained therein; (v) reverse engineering or accessing the Service in order to build a competitive product or service; or (vi) using the Service other than for its intended purposes.
-If you do any of this stuff, we may terminate your use of the Service.
+## Source code and materials

+This Service runs on a diaspora* social network server.
+This source code is licensed under an [AGPLv3](http://www.gnu.org/licenses/agpl-3.0.html) license which means you are allowed to and even encouraged to take the source code, modify it and use it.

+For full details about the diaspora* server [see here](https://github.com/diaspora/diaspora).

 ## Hyperlinks and Third Party Content

-You may create a hyperlink to the Service.
-But, you may not use, frame or utilize framing techniques to enclose any App.net trademark, logo or other proprietary information without App.net's express written consent.

-App.net makes no claim or representation regarding, and accepts no responsibility for third party websites accessible by hyperlink from the Service or websites linking to the Service.
+{{ pod name }} makes no claim or representation regarding, and accepts no responsibility for third party websites accessible by hyperlink from the Service or websites linking to the Service.
 When you leave the Service, you should be aware that these Terms and our policies no longer govern.

 A lot of the content on the Service is from you and others, and we don't review, verify or authenticate it, and it may include inaccuracies or false information.
 We make no representations, warranties, or guarantees relating to the quality, suitability, truth, accuracy or completeness of any content contained in the Service.
 You acknowledge sole responsibility for and assume all risk arising from your use of or reliance on any content.